This is a free of charge event.

 The second lecture will be given by Professor Nilay Shah FREng, Professor of Process Systems Engineering, Centre for Process Systems Engineering (CPSE), Department of Chemical Engineering, Imperial College London.

 Nilay Shah is a world leader in the field of process systems engineering, in particular the development and application of mathematical models to analyse, design and optimise complex process and energy systems.
-He leads the world’s largest academic research centre in the field with 85 FTE staff and a £6 million annual budget.
+He used to lead the world’s largest academic research centre in the field and is now the head of the Chemical Engineering Department at Imperial.

 About Henry Cavendish